 Think about some of the business presentations you’ve attended yourself over the last few months.

-How much of it made a tangible difference to your personal or professional life?
+Clearly goinng to make a tangible difference to your personal or professional life?

 Making assumptions can be dangerous.
 Intellectually, this is something most of us already know and understand of course but it still doesn’t always stop us from making them.
 I made a big mistake on this just last week.